 "therefore all that they tell you, do and observe, but do not do according to their deeds; for they say things and do not do them."
 (Matthew 23:3)

 These religious leaders made themselves appear extremely pious and zealous in their daily religious practices before others, but God knew that their hearts were in reality far from Him.
 He knew that these Jewish authorities were only seeking flattery from the public.
 Their worship of God was fake, which is something that He absolutely detests.
 We should all take this passage of Scripture as a warning against arrogance.
-But why would Roman Catholics want to apply a text addressing religious hypocrites to their own church hierarchy?

 If Jesus Christ had really instituted an infallible interpreter of Scripture, then why is it that He held people accountable for how they interpreted Scripture?: